Iceland Hike and Explore

 Day 2: After breakfast set out to explore the Icelandic capital of Reykjavik.
 Visit the stunning cathedral Hallgrimskirkja and stroll along the waterfront.
 In the afternoon you will head north to Borgarnes on the Snaefellsnes Peninsula.
 If time allows, take a hike in the area before a cozy dinner.

-Day 3: Rise early for a hearty breakfast and a full day of hiking.
+Day 3: Rise early for a hearty breakfast and a day of hiking and exploring.
 Some of the best scenery of the Snaefellsnes Peninsula is on the western edge, where you will hike along the coastline between Hellnar and Arnarstapi.

 Day 5: Take in Thingvellir National Park, the boundary of the North American and Eurasian tectonic plates and a UNESCO World Heritage Site, by exploring Iceland’s Golden Circle.
-We will see the raging expanse of the Gullfoss waterfall and observe the first ever documented geyser, Geysir.
+We will see the raging expanse of the Gullfoss waterfall and stop to visit the first ever documented geyser, Geysir.
 End the day relaxing in the hot pools at Hveragerdi.

 Day 6: Today we head to Vik, stopping along the way at some of Iceland’s most beautiful vistas.
 Take in the immense falls of Seljalandsfoss and Skogafoss under the looming form of the volcano Eyjafjallajokull.
 Walk along the expansive black sand beach before settling in for the evening.

-Day 7: From Vik, head north to a trailhead near Hafursey and hike to the Myrdalsjokull glacier.
+Day 7: From Vik, head north to a trailhead near Thakgil and hike in the region of the Myrdalsjokull glacier.
 There are many hiking options in Vik where we can hike to costal overlooks and glacial views.
 Return to your hotel in the evening.

 Day 9: Visit Skaftafell National Park for views of mountain valleys and the Vatnajokull glacier.
 Continue on to the Jokulsarlon glacial lagoon to see icebergs that have fallen off of Breioamerkurjokull glacier into Iceland’s deepest lake.